Scott Henson: Death

-On June 16th, the official Instagram page for Canadian Apex Wrestling released a statement confirming the passing of Henson.
-“Canadian Apex Wrestling is deeply saddened to announce the passing of one of our Tag Team Champions and beloved friend, Scott Henson.
+On June 16, 2024, the official Instagram page for Canadian Apex Wrestling released a statement confirming the passing of Henson: "Canadian Apex Wrestling is deeply saddened to announce the passing of one of our Tag Team Champions and beloved friend, Scott Henson.
 Our hearts are heavy with grief, and we extend our heartfelt condolences to his family and friends.
 Scott, your impact on the Pacific Northwest wrestling community is immeasurable.
 You were a driving force behind the careers of many, and your contributions often went unnoticed.
 We love you, Scott, and your absence leaves a void that words cannot express.
-You will be profoundly missed.”
+You will be profoundly missed."

 Henson's cause of death was cardiac arrest.
-Following his death, Henson's family asked for donations to the SPCA or any cat rescue organization.
+Following his death, Henson's family asked for donations to cat rescue groups, such as the Society for the Prevention of Cruelty to Animals.